Affinity Partners: Investment portfolio

 The fund has invested in two undisclosed Israeli hi-tech companies The Wall Street Journal reported that "it is the first known instance that the Saudi Public Investment Fund's cash will be directed to Israel, a sign of the kingdom's increasing willingness to do business with the country."

 In March 2022, Affinity executives heard pitches from 13 to 15 Israeli startups.

 In July 2023, it was announced that Affinity was the primary backer in Munich-based fitness-technology company EGYM's £225 million Series F funding round.
 The investment was Affinity's first European investment.

+The fund secured 1.5 billion in funding from the Qatar Investment Authority and Lunate Investment firm on 2024, thus making its assets to the tune of 4.8 billion.

-In March 2024, Affinity began advanced discussions with Aman Resorts to build an eco-resort community off the coast of Albania.
+In March 2024, Affinity began advanced discussions with Aman Resorts to build Sazan Island Resort, an eco-resort community off the coast of Albania.

 In November 2024, Forbes reported that Affinity "helped boost Kushner's net worth to at least $900 million, up 180% from early 2017, when he became senior advisor to Trump."

+In September 2025, Forbes reported that Affinity Partners incubated Brain Co. with prolific solo investor Elad Gil.
+Additional co-founders include Luis Videgaray, the former Mexican foreign minister, and Opendoor's Eric Wu.
+Brain Co. is a San Francisco-based startup that aims to help large businesses and governments apply AI to their operations.

-In September 2025, Affinity, alongside Silver Lake and the Saudi Public Investment Fund, began the process of acquiring video game company Electronic Arts in a deal valued at $52.5 billion.
-The transaction, which will take Electronic Arts private, constitutes the largest leveraged buyout on record.
+In September 2025, Affinity, alongside Silver Lake and the Saudi Public Investment Fund, began the process of acquiring video game company Electronic Arts in the largest leveraged buyout on record valued at $52.5 billion, taking the company into private ownership.
+Affinity holds a 1.1% share of ownership, with the PIF owning 93.4% and Silver Lake 5.5%.

+In December 2025, Affinity joined sovereign wealth firms for Saudi Arabia, Qatar and Abu Dhabi in backing a proposed acquisition of Warner Bros.
+Discovery.
+The same month, Affinity withdrew.

+On April 17, 2026, an investigation led by Democratic congressman Jamie Raskin reported that Affinity Partners has amassed $6.16 billion in assets, including $1.2 billion from 2025 alone.